soumiknandi/fast-api-rest/README.md

 # 📝 FastAPI ToDo App with Docker, Kubernetes & Argo CD

-This is a simple and scalable ToDo API built with Python FastAPI, containerized using Docker, deployed on Kubernetes.
+This is a simple and scalable ToDo API built with Python FastAPI and PostgreSQL for storage, containerized using Docker, deployed on Kubernetes.

 ## 🔧 Tech Stack
 - 🐍 Python FastAPI – Lightweight, high-performance REST API

+- 🐘 PostgreSQL – Relational database for persistent ToDo storage

 - 🐳 Docker – Containerization for easy deployment